philipwzf/handrecorder/README.md

 # handrecorder
 A better interactive hand editor that can render and parse handviewer link (.lin also supported).

+For easy use, download the handrecorder.html file and open it in your browser.
+You should be able to follow the instructions to edit any hand (or click load example if you don't have a hand in mind) and record the auction and/or play.

 **TODO**
 - [x] Get hands from acbl live
 - [ ] Get hands from hand records